ddobrin/ddobrin.github.io/_posts/2024/07/06/2024-07-06-Long-document-summarization-techniques-Java-with-Gemini-models.md

 ## Why consider LLMs for text summarization

 LLMs offer a number of advantages over traditional extractive summarization methods:
-- Context understanding: can grasp complex nuances in text, producing more coherent and relevant summaries
+- **Context comprehension**: can grasp complex nuances in text, producing more coherent and relevant summaries
-- Abstractive capabilities: will generate new sentences capturing the essence of the original text
+- **Abstractive capabilities**: will generate new sentences capturing the essence of the original text
-- Flexibility: can be fine-tuned for specific domains or styles of summarization
+- **Flexibility**: can be fine-tuned for specific domains or styles of summarization
-- Multilingual support: many LLMs work across multiple languages, with versatility important for global applications
+- **Multilingual support**: many LLMs work across multiple languages, with versatility important for global applications

 ## Text Summarization Techniques

 We'll explore in detail the following three summarization techniques in this blog post
 * **Prompt Stuffing** - pass in the content of the entire document as a prompt in the LLM's content window
-* **Map-reduce** - split the document into smaller (potentially overlapping) segments, summarize each segment in parallel, then summarize the individual summaries in asecond and final step
+* **Map-reduce** - split the document into smaller (potentially overlapping) chunks, summarize each chunk in parallel, then summarize the individual summaries in a second and final step
-* **Refine iteratively** - split the document as in map-reduce, summarize the first segment, then ask the LLM to refine the initial summary iteratively with the text from the following segment, to the end of the text.
+* **Refine iteratively** - split the document as in map-reduce, summarize the first chunk, then ask the LLM to refine the initial summary iteratively with the text from the following chunk, to the end of the text.

 ## Before you start
-The sample code uses Java 21 throughout.
+The summarization code uses Java 21.
 If not already installed, use the [following instructions](https://github.com/GoogleCloudPlatform/serverless-production-readiness-java-gcp/tree/main/ai-patterns/summarization-langchain4j#setup-java-ecosystem) to set it up.

-Sample [documentation](https://github.com/GoogleCloudPlatform/serverless-production-readiness-java-gcp/blob/main/ai-patterns/summarization-langchain4j/README.md) provides details for [cloning the repository](https://github.com/GoogleCloudPlatform/serverless-production-readiness-java-gcp/blob/main/ai-patterns/summarization-langchain4j/README.md#clone-the-code), setting the [environment up](https://github.com/GoogleCloudPlatform/serverless-production-readiness-java-gcp/blob/main/ai-patterns/summarization-langchain4j/README.md#summarization-techniques---langchain4j-vertexai-gemini) and [authenticating to Vertex AI](https://cloud.google.com/vertex-ai/docs/authentication)
+[Documentation](https://github.com/GoogleCloudPlatform/serverless-production-readiness-java-gcp/blob/main/ai-patterns/summarization-langchain4j/README.md) provides details for [cloning the repository](https://github.com/GoogleCloudPlatform/serverless-production-readiness-java-gcp/blob/main/ai-patterns/summarization-langchain4j/README.md#clone-the-code), setting the [required environment vriables up](https://github.com/GoogleCloudPlatform/serverless-production-readiness-java-gcp/blob/main/ai-patterns/summarization-langchain4j/README.md#summarization-techniques---langchain4j-vertexai-gemini) and [authenticating to Vertex AI](https://cloud.google.com/vertex-ai/docs/authentication).

 ## Loading and splitting the document
-Before summarization can be started, you need to load the document, then, depending of your summarization choice, split up the content into smaller segments that can fit into the context window for your chosen LLM.
+Before summarization can be started, you need to load the document, then, depending of your summarization approach, split the content up into smaller chunks that can fit into the context window for your chosen LLM.

-The the latest multimodal Gemini models in Vertex AI have [very large context windows](https://cloud.google.com/vertex-ai/generative-ai/docs/learn/models), up to 2M tokens, however you will have to adapt to the context window for LLM of your choice.
+The latest multimodal Gemini models in Vertex AI have [very large context windows](https://cloud.google.com/vertex-ai/generative-ai/docs/learn/models), up to 2M tokens, however you will have to adapt to the context window for LLM of your choice.

 Langchain4J offers a number of out-of-the-box [Document Loaders](https://docs.langchain4j.dev/tutorials/rag#document-loader), [Document Parsers](https://docs.langchain4j.dev/tutorials/rag#document-parser) and  [DocumentSplitters](https://docs.langchain4j.dev/tutorials/rag#document-splitter) .
 It is very important to explore which one would yield the best results for your use-case.

-The codebase for this blog loads the documents from the test folder using a `FileSystemDocumentLoader` and the `TextDocumentParser`, with the sample documents in text format.
+The codebase for this blog loads the documents from the test folder using a `FileSystemDocumentLoader` and the `TextDocumentParser`.
+Sample documents are provided in text format in this repo.

 For text splitting, the `DocumentByParagraphSplitter` is being used.
-It splits the provided Document into paragraphs and attempts to fit as many paragraphs as possible into a single TextSegment, adhering to the limit set for the segment size.
-The splitter allows you to specify an **overlap window for segments**, with the benefits discussed later in the post.
+It splits a Document into paragraphs and attempts to fit as many paragraphs as possible into a single TextSegment, within the limit set for the chunk size.
+The splitter allows you to specify an **overlap window for chunks**, with benefits discussed later in the post.

-Choosing **the right segment size** is an exercise dependent on the length of the context window for the LLM of choice.
+Choosing **the right chunk size** is an exercise dependent on the length of the context window for the LLM of your choice.

 ```java
 // load and parse the document